timspro/eslint-config/README.md

   }
 ```

-This assumes that code can use Node globals unless it is a `frontend` directory.
+This assumes that code can use Node globals unless it is in a `frontend` directory.

 Note that `root` and `ignorePatterns` are not required but `root` is useful to prevent ESLint from search for more config files
 and `ignorePatterns` is often useful to ignore files.